 The originator shall compose a Request message that shall be mapped to a specific protocol.

-The Request shall include mandatory parameters which is Operation, To, From and Request Identifier.
+The Request shall include mandatory parameters which is Operation, To, From, Request Identifier and Release Version Indicator.

 The Request may include the time related parameters which is Originating Timestamp, Request Expiration Timestamp, Result Expiration Timestamp and Operation Execution Time.